jasonvla/mei_encoding_course/README.md

 # Report
 In this repository, I am presenting both my files and a report where I comment on what worked out and what did not.

+## Schoenberg_6Kleine_Klavierstuke_Op19.pdf

+The VI. sentence of this file was my reference file during the encoding process.
+It was accessed on IMSLP and has the following score ID: #316747.

+## mDivSchoenberg.mei

+This file was an attempt of mine to split the score into two separate `<mDiv>` elements in order to tackle a rendering problem with the additional third staff starting from measure 7.
+It also will be discussed later on.

+## SchoenbergEncoding.mei

+This file is my final encoded version.

 (Disclaimer: **I did not use any kind of AI for the encoding**.
 During the last lecture, I tried a few prompts and the results were not good at all.
 So I decided to not include it into my workflow at all, solely relying on the Guidelines and the things we've learned during the course.)
 Throughout the encoding process with _mei-friend_, I mostly rendered the notation with the _System and page_-Layout.